 In 226 BCE the Ebro Treaty was signed between Carthage and Rome agreeing that the Romans would hold Spanish territory north of the Ebro River, Carthage would hold the area they had already conquered south of the river, and neither nation would cross the boundary.

-To the south of the border lay the city of Saguntum, a Roman ally, and, in 219 BCE, the great Carthaginian general Hannibal (Hamilcar’s son) lay siege to the city and took it.
+In 228 BCE, Hamilcar was killed in battle and command of the Carthaginian army went to his son-in-law Hasdrubal the Fair (l. c.
+270-221 BCE).
+Hasdrubal chose diplomatic, rather than military, solutions to conflict with Rome but was assassinated by a servant in 221 BCE and command then went to Hannibal Barca (l.
+247-183 BCE, Hamilcar's oldest son).
+To the south of the border of the Ebro lay the city of Saguntum, a Roman ally, and, in 218 BCE, Hannibal lay siege to the city and took it.
 The Romans objected to this attack and demanded that Carthage deliver Hannibal to Rome.
 The Carthaginian senate refused to comply and so began the Second Punic War (218-202 BCE).

 Fabius' strategy might have worked had not the Romans become impatient with their legions' inactivity.
 Further, Hannibal used counter-intelligence to reinforce and spread the rumor that Fabius refused to fight because he was in the pay of the Carthaginians.
 Fabius was replaced by Caius Terentius Varro and Lucius Aemilius Paulus who threw off caution and led their troops against Hannibal in the region of Apulia.
 At the Battle of Cannae in 216 BCE, Hannibal placed his Gauls in the center of his lines, expecting they would give way before the Roman forces.
 When they did exactly that, and the Romans pressed what they saw as an advantage and followed them, Hannibal closed from behind and the sides, enveloping the Roman forces and crushing them.
 44,000 Roman soldiers died at Cannae compared with 6000 of Hannibal's forces.
 Hannibal won his greatest victory but could not build upon it as Carthage refused to send him the reinforcements and supplies he needed.